tashk85/rails-assessment/README.md

 #### *.
 Describe the network infrastructure the App may be based on.

+This application will be

 #### *.
 Identify and describe the software to be used in your App.
 The application will be built in Ruby on Rails,
 #### 6. Identify the database to be used in your App and provide a justification for your choice.
 #### 7. Identify and describe the production database setup (i.e. postgres instance).
 #### 8. Describe the architecture of your App.

+This is a rails application which employs the MVC architecture:

+The Models maintain the data that is being used in the program and provide links between different data tables.
+We use the following models in our program:
+* User (contains all the users that sign up for the application)
+* Printer (contains all users selecting the user type "printer" - this is linked to user with a foreign key)
+* Listing (contains all listings posted on the application - also serves as a unique identifier for designers, because only designers can post listings)
+* Quotes (contains all quotes that have been made by Printers on Designer's listings.
+Is linked to both Printer and Listing, as well as User indirectly through these two tables)
+* Jobs (contains all quotes that have been accepted and paid for through Stripe.
+Jobs are then printed by the printer then marked as complete once they are done)

+The following views are used in our program to provide output to the user, with minimal logic (generally limiting logic to an iterator to display data, or a one line if statement where necessary):

+* The index page (landing page)
+* The sign up page, which is passed parameters depending on the user type
+* The printer information page (containing extra information only pertaining to printers)
+* The dashboard (what users see when signed in)
+* The listings page
+* Viewing a particular listing
+* Making a new listing
+* The quotes page
+* Viewing a particular quote
+* Making a new quote on a listing
+* Making payments on a quote (handled externally via Stripe)
+* The jobs page
+* Viewing a particular job (including a button available to printers to mark the job as complete)
+* Edit pages for listings and quotes, which appear identical to the 'new' pages, but amend the information instead of creating a new instance

+The Controllers in our program are used to provide Ruby logic between the Models and the Views:

+* Listings controller - this handles all the logic for the listings, including creating instance variables to be used elsewhere, error handling, authorization and authentication

+* Quotes controller - similar functionality to the listings controller, with the added function of creating Stripe sessions such that designers can pay for the quotes

+Rails application using MVC architecture - connected to Postgresql database Heroku
+  “Building Blocks”
 #### 9. Explain the different high-level components (abstractions) in your App.
 #### 10. Detail any third party services that your App will use.
 #### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).